Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

 0x22222222 (=572662306)
 ```

+You can see that now our PCDs are encoded completely differently in the PCD database.

 Now launch OVMF.
 You can check `DumpDynPcd.efi` output, but it doesn't show anything specific about the PCD storage methood:
 ```
 FS0:\> DumpDynPcd.efi